Habenaria macraithii

-Habenaria macraithii, commonly known as the whiskered rein orchid, is a species of orchid that is endemic to a small area in far north Queensland.
+Habenaria macraithii, commonly known as whiskered rein orchid, is a species of orchid that is endemic to a small area in far north Queensland.
 It has up to eleven scattered leaves and up to twenty five relatively large green flowers with thread-like petal lobes.

 Description

 Habenaria macraithii is a tuberous, perennial herb with between seven and eleven scattered bluish green leaves, 60-120 mm long and 20-25 mm wide.
 Between fifteen and twenty five green flowers, 20-24 mm long and 14-18 mm wide are borne on a flowering stem 300-600 mm tall.
 The dorsal and lateral sepals are 10-13 mm long and about 4 mm wide, the lateral sepals are narrow egg-shaped and spread widely apart from each other.
 The petals have two lobes.
 One lobe is 12-16 mm long, about 1.5 mm wide and tapered, the other thread-like and 15-20 mm long.
 The labellum has three lobes.
 The side lobes are thread-like, 18-20 mm long and the middle lobe is linear and 15-18 mm long.
 The labellum spur turns downwards and is 18-22 mm long.
 Flowering occurs from July to September.